Skip to the main content

 Traits & Skills

-Those who work directly with people need to possess:
+Those who work directly with people need:

-• a real interest in helping others
+• An interest in helping others

-• emotional maturity and stability
+• Emotional maturity and stability

-• empathy
+• Empathy

-• excellent communication skills
+• Communication skills

-• flexibility
+• Flexibility

 They should enjoy:

-• helping people
+• Helping people

-• pulling information together
+• Pulling information together

-• using a step-by-step approach to literary research
+• Using a step-by-step approach to research

-• translating research and theories into practice
+• Translating research and theories into practice

-• conducting psychological tests
+• Conducting psychological tests

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.